m68k-micropython/micropython/docs/README.md

 If you're making changes to the documentation, you may want to build the documentation locally so that you can preview your changes.

-Install Sphinx, and optionally (for the RTD-styling), sphinx_rtd_theme, preferably in a virtualenv:
+Install the requirements, preferably in a virtualenv:

-     pip install sphinx
-     pip install sphinx_rtd_theme
+     pip install -r requirements.txt

 In `micropython/docs`, build the docs: